bitstuffing/googlehomeplayer/README.md

 # googlehomeplayer
-This is a django web project to send music and generate a playlist for Google Home speakers with a simple and useful browser (your mobile have one)
+This is an old django web project to send music and generate a playlist for Google Home speakers with a simple and useful browser (your mobile have one).

+Just I have improve 3 years of forgotten project, migrate it to last django and I made some fixes related to new commits on pychromecast library (to new people).

-Now it's working with static content, it's just a prove of concept.
+In the past it was working with static content, it's just a prove of concept.
 But this project will evolve Google is breaking functionalities, so, probably one day it will not work anymore, sorry, is Google.

 This project is based on django, so if you want to run this project simply: